dahliamusa/teamproject1-601/repo.md

 ![git_init](https://github.com/dahliamusa/teamproject1-601/blob/2bd56ff9de253122638e8c31c8eae0a8dd77267c/images/git_int.png?raw=true)

-If you are going to start working on an existing project, however, you likely won't be creating a new respository locally.
-Instead, you would create a local

-copy of a remote repository, and to do this, you will need to clone the remote repository.
+If you are going to start working on an existing project, however, you likely won't be creating a new repository locally.
+Instead, you would create a local copy of a remote repository, and to do this, you will need to clone the remote repository.
 For more information on cloning a repository, check out the [clone](/clone.md) page.